 Example: Under Vanguard, you can have different plans for different fees starting with Investor (0.15%), Admiral (0.04%), and Institutional with a 5 million dollar minimum (0.035%).

-401Ks plans were initially proposed as a cost cutting measure mostly.
-In the light of seeing how often both private and public pension funds are sometimes mismanaged 3, a company 401K is not allow to take money out of their employee’s 401Ks even under bankruptcy.
+401Ks plans were initially proposed as a cost-cutting measure mostly.
+In the light of seeing how often both private and public pension funds are sometimes mismanaged.
+A company 401K is not allowed to take money out of their employee’s 401Ks even under bankruptcy.

-What is 401K match?
+What is a 401k match?

-Many employers offer 401Ks for their employees but not many employers offer 401K matching.
+Many employers offer 401ks for their employees but not many employers offer 401k matching.
 Matching is essentially an employer’s promise to throw money into your retirement savings as long as you throw money into your savings.
 They will try to match you in order to urge you to save – much like a charity marathon fun-run.

-If you are in a competitive field that constantly demands new talent, a 401K match is common.
+If you are in a competitive field that constantly demands new talent, a 401k match is common.

 Example: My husband's company sponsors & matches his 401K.
 My husband maxes out $18,000 a year tax deferred and his employer matches up to 50% of his contributed $18,000.
 Therefore, my husband's 401K plan tops out at $27,000 annually.

-Note that my husband’s employer sponsored 401K plan and match is usually a contender for the Top 10 on the S&P 500 list by most tiers 4.
+Note that my husband’s employer sponsored 401K plan and match is usually a contender for the Top 10 on the S&P 500 list by most tiers 3.
 The industry standard for a strong 401K package is one with a generous match.
 Generally, a 3% match of your base salary or 50% match up to $18,000 is considered a strong 401K plan.

-Things to Watch For
+Things to Watch: